ebi-uniprot/openapi-spring-maven-plugin/README.md

 # Swagger Maven Plugin for Spring MVC

 This maven plugin generates Open Specification 3.0.1 (OAS3) for your Spring Rest Project.
 It supports most of the Swagger 2+ and Spring Web annotation.
 It is simple to use and generates the OAS3 specifaction in yaml format.
+Please note that it is the first release so there are few bugs, we will fix them.

+#Prerequisite
+* Maven >= 3.3.9
+* Java 8

 # Features